danykeep/danykeep.github.io/README.md

 It's my own blog based on Jekyll and GitHub Pages.
-It's also available from blog.danykeep.com.
+It's also available on blog.danykeep.com.